oktadev/okta-blog/_source/_posts/2020-11-25-how-to-install-dotnetcore-on-linux.md

 ### Adding the Package Repository

-We need to add Microsoft’s package signing key to make the package repository trusted by the system.
+We need to add Microsoft's package signing key to make the package repository trusted by the system.

 Open Terminal and run the following commands: